slip-slap/slip-slap.github.io/_posts/2018-12-31-math-summary.md

 ---
 {% include JB/setup %}

+#### Thoughs(20210504)
+What is math? - it is a representation.
+- Neural network is a represenation based on functions that how human process information.
+- Probability model is a diagrammatic representations of probability distributions.

 #### Galois
 We copy concept from one subject to another, and hope it may work.
 1. complement, in probability, in combinatorics